kolibriBlitz/Restaurant-Orders-Analysis/docs/Maven_Part2.md

-# Exercise 2: Explore the orders table
+# Exercise 2: Explore the Orders Table

 ## Goals
 - Better understand the orders table by finding: